hieuchi911/hieuchi911.github.io/_projects/1_project.md

 <h5><b>Experiments</b></h5>

 To verify my hypothesis, I instruction finetuned 7B pretrained LLMs under two methods: traditional <b>Supervised Fine-Tuning (SFT)</b> as baselines and <b>KD</b> (with 13B-70B teachers), and then compare them using a robust hallucination evaluation pipeline.
-Advised by Cohere For AI researchers, I evaluated them with benchmarks of summarization tasks, using external metrics (rougeL, [factual consistency](https://vectara.com/blog/hhem-v2-a-new-and-improved-factual-consistency-scoring-model/) from Vectara) that compares predictions to ground truths and novel internal metrics (attention rates from [LookbackLens for hallucination detection](https://arxiv.org/abs/2407.07071)) that compares predictions to contexts.
+Advised by Cohere For AI researchers, I evaluated them with benchmarks of summarization tasks, using external metrics (rougeL, [factual consistency](https://vectara.com/blog/hhem-v2-a-new-and-improved-factual-consistency-scoring-model/) from Vectara) and un-conventional internal metrics (lookup ratios from Lookback-Lens in [2]).

 <h5><b>Results</b></h5>

-So far, we have seen decent improvements of KD models over SFT baselines across metrics and benchmarks.
-These results have consolidated the hypothesis, as well as the trustworthiness of mainstream metrics by its consistency with the novel internal metrics.
+Results from ablation experiments with search space $$lr \in \{1e-05, 5e-06\}$$ and $$bs \in \{4, 8\}$$ show that KD 7B models with $$\alpha=0.1$$ mostly outperform SFT 7B baselines for both ROUGE-L and lookup ratios across CNN-DM and XSUM benchmarks (except for lookup ratios for KD models on XSUM, which are on par with the baselines).
+Secondly, as $$\alpha$$ increases, KD models performance seems to drop, which sheds light on further exploration of KD with $$\alpha$$ values near $$0.1$$.

 <div class="row justify-content-sm-center">
     <div class="col-sm mt-3 mt-md-0">